|2.||Pros / Cons|

 Large Satyr Camp: These are different from the Satyr camp, as they contain a large purple Satyr who can't be converted.
 Convert the medium one instead, then take out the small Satyr before taking on the large one.
 Can be worth leaving until you reach a slightly higher level, or weakening the large Satyr with conversions from another camp first.

 Furbolg Camp: Be very careful about when to take on these guys, the large red one is immune to conversion, and his thunder clap will instantly knock most of the health out of your conversions.
 Only attempt with higher level conversions from a different camp.

 Wildkin Camp: You can't convert the large Wildkin bird into Eidolons, and he's pretty tough.
-It's possible to take this camp with at least level 3 conversions by focusing the smaller birds first, then carefully rotating against the large one, even tanking a little damage yourself.
+It's possible to take this camp by focusing the smaller birds first, then carefully rotating against the large one, even tanking a little damage yourself.

 Troll Camp: Another tough camp early on, as the Troll Shaman (guess what - you can't convert him) can summon skeletons.
 They don't have much life, but inflict a lot of damage.
 Be careful about trying to take these guys on too early.

 The solo build is much more situational than when jungling - essentially all your skills are more useful here.
 You may want to look seriously at a single level early on in Midnight Pulse - this is only to destroy the side lane trees and open up the sight lines if you feel threatened by ganks.

 You Malefice stun is useful for escaping, and you may even find that combining black hole with Eidolons is enough to get you a kill against weaker opponents.
 You can certainly give solo melee heroes a hard time.
 However, against dual line ups play conservatively and use your Eidolons to control the lane by denying or pushing as appropriate.

 If you have a very ganking orientated team, it can be worth maxing out Malefice asap (by level 7) to get the 3rd stun.